Matheussoranco/M.I.A_Multimodal_Inteligent_Assistant/README.md

 Works seamlessly across devices, ensuring a consistent user experience on PC, phone, and smartwatch via bluetooth.
 # How It Works
-Speech Input
+Speech Input.

 The assistant listens to your voice using the ASR module.
-LLM Query
+LLM Query.

 Your request is processed and interpreted by a Large Language Model.
-Action Execution
+Action Execution.

 Based on the request, M.I.A executes the relevant module—be it responding via speech, sending a message, or automating tasks.
-Speech Output
+Speech Output.

 M.I.A responds with synthesized speech, creating a natural and interactive experience.
 # Installation